wiwa1978/blog-hugo-netlify/content/devops/2021-11-20-Flask_GithubActions_Docker_DO_Droplet.md

 ### Configure DigitalOcean Access token

 Next we need to care of some DigitalOcean specifics.
+We will do the following:

+- Create an access token to interact with the API
+- Create a droplet that will run our application
+- Create a container registry to store our container image

 First, to be able to interact with the DigitalOcean API you need to create a new token.